chanzuckerberg/cellxgene-census/docs/cellxgene_census_FAQ.md

 ## Can I query human and mouse data in a single query?

-At the moment it is not possible to query both mouse and human data in one query.
+It is not possible to query both mouse and human data in a single query.
 This is due to the data from these organisms using different [organism-specific gene annotations](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#required-gene-annotations).

 ## Where are the Census data hosted?